datev/terraform-provider-cloudfoundry/README.md

 ## Developing & Contributing to the Provider

-The [developer documentation](DEVELOPER.md) file is a basic outline on how to build and develop the provider.
+The [developer documentation](DEVELOPER.md) file is a basic outline on how to build and develop the amazing provider.

 For more information about how to contribute, the project structure, and additional contribution information, see our [Contribution Guidelines](CONTRIBUTING.md).